Wearespine0001/spine/README.md

 ## Consulting a Spine Specialist

 If you’re suffering from sciatica, consulting a spine specialist is crucial to get a proper diagnosis and treatment plan.
-Top spine surgeons like **Dr. Shekhar Bhojraj**, **Dr. Abhay Nene**, and **Dr. Sheetal Mohite** in Mumbai specialize in treating sciatica and related spine issues.
+Top spine surgeons like **[Dr. Shekhar Bhojraj](https://wearespine.in/dr-shekhar-bhojraj/)**, **[Dr. Abhay Nene](https://wearespine.in/dr-abhay-nene/)**, and **Dr. Sheetal Mohite** in Mumbai specialize in treating sciatica and related spine issues.
 They can guide you through the best treatment options for long-term relief.

-For more information on sciatica treatment, visit [**We Are Spine - Sciatica Treatment at Home**](https://wearespine.in/sciatica-treatment-home/).
+For more information on sciatica treatment, visit [**We Are Spine - Sciatica Treatment at Home**](https://wearespine.in/sciatica-treatment-home/) or [**We Are Spine**](https://wearespine.in).

 ## Conclusion